Democrats fall in love;

 This one maxim explains a lot about what has happened to the Republican party since Reagan and, consequently, to American politics.
 In the past 30+ years we’ve seen the Republican party go from championing detente with China, creating the EPA, bolstering the social safety net, and accepting that government had a role to play in guaranteeing Americans’ economic well-being.

-How is it that we have dogged Republican belief in the thoroughly repudiated dogma of trickle down economics, the absolute success of the ACA (which was first conceived of by the Heritage Foundation), the clear necessity of the Voting Rights Act, the righteousness of banning abortion under any circumstances, the utterly ridiculous concept that life beginning at conception, for Chris’ sake! and the self-defeating policy of denying access to birth control!
+How is it that we have dogged Republican beliefs in the thoroughly repudiated dogma of trickle down economics; the absolute failure of the ACA (which was first conceived of by the Heritage Foundation) in spite of its painfully obvious success; the clear absence of any voter suppression making the Voting Rights Act superfluous in spite of them enacting voting suppression laws as soon as the act was gutted; the righteousness of banning abortion under any circumstances even though it ensures women and children living in poverty; the utterly ridiculous concept that life beginning at conception, for Chris’ sake! and the self-defeating policy of denying access to birth control!
 Many of us had thought that these issues had all been resolved in the 1970’s only to see them rear their ugly heads in the past decade or so.
 Why is the Republican party bent on dragging us back to the 1890’s?
 Why are they so regressive?

 Consider the eight symptoms of groupthink: